KSTAR12163/lqg-macroscopic-coherence/BUG_FIXES.md

 ## Summary

-This document details critical bug fixes and improvements based on GPT-5's assessment of the LQG macroscopic coherence framework.
+This document details critical bug fixes and improvements based on researcher assessment of the LQG macroscopic coherence framework.

 ## Critical Bugs Fixed